lyfofvipin/lyfofvipin.github.io/_posts/go_lang/2023-06-24-variables_and_data_types.md

 ## String
 Any values written inside \`\` ( back quote ) or "" ( double quote) is refereed as a string.
+A string is a set of characters it can be of a single character or can be of a multiple characters.

 Examples: